lsst-dm/dmtn-271/index.rst

 A regular ``finalJob`` would also be included, with a dependency on the long-lived aggregation job as well as the regular jobs, but in the usual case it would only be responsible for constructing and ingesting the provenance graph from the aggregation graph.
 When a workflow is canceled (but ``finalJob`` is permitted to run), the ``finalJob`` would take over responsibility for aggregating the outputs of any quanta that did complete as well.

-The main disadvantage of this scheme is that using existence checks to poll for metadata and log datasets for quanta that may not have been completed results in more load on the storage system.
+The main disadvantage of this scheme is that using existence checks to poll for metadata and log datasets for completed results in more load on the storage system.
+WMS-specific tooling wrapped by BPS might be able to do this more efficiently.
-This could be mitigated by increasing the fraction of the time the job spends sleeping, and possibly ensuring that these jobs go to a special queue that throttles their overall activity.
+If not, it could still be mitigated by increasing the fraction of the time the job spends sleeping, and possibly ensuring that these jobs go to a special queue that throttles their overall activity.

 User-space Daemon
 -----------------